Jeo Boden (BODEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jeo Boden Historical Price

-According to the latest data gathered on Jeo Boden live price page, the current price of Jeo Boden is 0.0023464USD.
-The circulating supply of Jeo Boden(BODEN) is 690.33M BODEN , giving it a market capitalization of $1.61M.
+According to the latest data gathered on Jeo Boden live price page, the current price of Jeo Boden is 0.00338775USD.
+The circulating supply of Jeo Boden(BODEN) is 690.33M BODEN , giving it a market capitalization of $2.34M.

 The Jeo Boden Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BODEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.